 \subsection{Device description}

 The device geometry is schematically depicted in Fig.~\ref{fig:device}.
 It consists of seven control gate electrodes designed to create an electrostatic double-well potential on the helium surface, which confines two electrons in separate potential wells.
-The electrodes are 200~nm wide and positioned beneath a 200~nm layer of liquid helium.
+The electrodes are \SI{200}{\nano\meter} wide, spaced by \SI{200}{\nano\meter} and positioned beneath a \SI{500}{\nano\meter} deep layer of liquid helium.
+This geometry was chosen to create an in-plane motional quantization axis along the $x$ direction, with energy gaps in the frequency range of 5–\SI{15}{\giga\hertz}.
+These states are decoupled from motional states along the $y$ direction at approximately six times larger frequencies, thereby allowing us to ignore the states along the $y$ axis~\cite{beysengulov2024}.
 Each electron is dipole-coupled to its own microwave cavity, enabling both qubit state readout and operation of single-qubit gates.
-The Coulomb interaction between the two electrons, which are separated by a distance of approximately 1.5~µm for the well configurations used in this study, provides a mechanism through which we can introduce the necessary entanglement to operate two-qubit gates.
+The Coulomb interaction between the two electrons, which are separated by a distance of approximately \SI{1.5}{\micro\meter} for the well configurations used in this study, provides a mechanism through which we can introduce the necessary entanglement to operate two-qubit gates.

 The Hamiltonian of the system is given by